 The Removing Barriers resource is in the form of a questionnaire organised around four types of barrier that can restrict the full involvement of disabled people – Attitudes, Organisation, Information and Physical Access – and helps guide churches through a step-by-step checklist.
 In using the resource churches are also directed to other appropriate information and resources which will help them to address any areas which need some input.

-Removing Barriers is available for just £3.00 plus p+p from our online shop, or for free to any Roofbreaker.
+Removing Barriers is available to download for £5 from our online shop, or for free to any Roofbreaker.